Pakistan steps up clampdown on Afghan migrants – DW – 07/11/2024

 Since the Taliban took over in 2021, approximately 600,000 Afghans have fled to Pakistan.
 Islamabad increased the deportation of Afghan citizens due to deteriorating relations with Kabul over security concerns.

-They are hoping to the be relocated to Western countries with Baloch putting the number at least 44,000 Afghans who have been approved for relocation abroad.
+They are hoping to the be relocated to Western countries, with Baloch putting the number at at least 44,000 Afghans who have been approved for relocation abroad.

 The majority, 25,000, were approved for relocation to the US, followed by 9,000 to Australia, 6,000 to Canada, 3,000 to Germany, and over 1,000 to Britain.